 Who Is At Risk?

 An antibody called immunoglobulin is used by the body to fight foreign proteins in foods.
 In the case of a person with a peanut allergy, the immune system mistakenly believes that the protein in peanuts is harmful.
 When this happens, the immunoglobulin antibodies trigger a histamine release.
-This histamine release is the cause of the allergic reactions.
+This histamine release is the cause of a peanut or peanut butter allergy.

-Stomach cramps and nausea are the two most common gastrointestinal reactions of a peanut butter allergy.
-Diarrhea and vomiting are also possible.
-Generally, these reactions are only present when peanuts are ingested.
+However, peanut butter digestion problems such as stomach cramps, nausea after eating peanut butter, vomiting or diarrhea are also common gastrointestinal reactions of a peanut butter allergy.
+Generally, these reactions are only present when peanuts are ingested, not handled.

 A person with a peanut butter allergy may experience shortness of breath, watery eyes, wheezing, sneezing and nasal changes, such as a runny or stuffy nose.
 Feeling lightheaded or dizzy are also possible symptoms of a peanut allergy.
 These reactions can occur when the peanuts are touched or ingested or if dust from peanuts or peanut shells is inhaled.